 Automatic transcription of Gaelic handwriting using Transkribus

-We then built a working automatic speech recogniser (ASR) for Scottish Gaelic, which turns Gaelic speech recordings to text.
+We then built a working automatic speech recogniser (ASR) for Scottish Gaelic, which turns Gaelic speech recordings into text.

-Building a speech recognisers crucially requires correct alignment of Scottish Gaelic speech and text, which that was developed by Quorate Technology Ltd. Currently the speech recogniser works at 70-75% accuracy but we are hoping to improve this further with additional Scottish Gaelic training data.
-To find out more detailed information on this work see this blog here and to see examples of our existing speech recogniser displayed as time-aligned subtitles click here!
+Building a speech recognisers crucially requires correct alignment of Scottish Gaelic speech and text, which that was developed by Quorate Technology Ltd. Currently the speech recogniser works at 70-75% accuracy but we are planning to improve this further with additional Scottish Gaelic training data.
+To find out more detailed information on this work see this blog and to see examples of our existing speech recogniser displayed as time-aligned subtitles click here!
 We’ve also made a demo available to try out yourself.

 PI: Dr William Lamb